-Several outbreaks of food poisoning and food-borne diseases have been reported in Aba, and these have been attributed mainly to the consumption of food contaminated as a result of compromised food hygiene practices by food handlers.
+Several outbreaks of food poisoning and food-borne diseases have been reported in our society, and these have been attributed mainly to the consumption of food contaminated as a result of compromised food hygiene practices by food handlers.
 Such unhygienic practices of meat and its products have led to many diseases.
-Morbidity and mortality resulting from insanitary food handling is a major public Health problem in Nigeria.
-Statistics have shown that diarrhea cases account for 25% of mortality (FAO/WHO 2002).
-World Health Organization (WHO) estimates that about 200,000 people die from diarrhea each year in Nigeria (WHO 2008), as much as 70% of which is attributable to contaminated food and water.
+Mobility and mortality resulting from insanitary food handling is a major public Health problem in our society.
+Statistics has shown that diarrhea cases account for IX% of mortality (FAO/WHO 1001).
+The World Health Organization (WHO) estimated that 100,000 people died from diarrhea each year in our society (WHO, 1000), as much as co% of which may be attributable to contaminated food and water.